Ellie Kendrick’s debut play Hole has opened to solid reviews at the Royal Court Theatre in London.

 ‘Ellie Kendrick’s flawed but ferocious debut play reverberates with feminist rage’

 ‘Rage and frustration blaze throughout this play – but so does hope.
 It’s a riotous, ragged, wild thing with the glimmer of magnificence among its flailing and its flaws.’

 Written by: Simon Raven

-Tags: Ellie Kendrick, Hole, review round-up, Royal Court Theatre
+Tags: Ellie Kendrick, Hole, review round-up, reviews round-up, Royal Court Theatre